sazonovanton/SirChatalot/README.md

 * Files.MaxSummaryTokens: The maximum number of tokens to use for generating summaries.
 Optional.
 Default: `OpenAI.MaxTokens`/2.
 * Files.MaxFileLength: The maximum number of tokens to use for generating summaries.
 Optional.
 Default: `10000`.
 * Files.DeleteAfterProcessing: Whether to delete files after processing.
 Optional.
 Deafult: `True`.
+* YandexGPT.KeyID: The key ID for the Yandex Cloud.
+* YandexGPT.SecretKey: The secret key for the Yandex Cloud.
+* YandexGPT.CatalogID: The catalog ID for the Yandex Cloud.
+* YandexGPT.ChatEndpoint: The endpoint for the Yandex Cloud chat API.
+* YandexGPT.InstructEndpoint: The endpoint for the Yandex Cloud instruct API.
+* YandexGPT.ChatModel: The model to use for generating responses (`general`).
+* YandexGPT.PartialResults: Whether to use partial results.
+Optional.
+Default: `False`.
+Does not change anything for now in the current implementation.
+* YandexGPT.Temperature: The temperature to use for generating responses.
+* YandexGPT.MaxTokens: The maximum number of tokens to use for generating responses.
+* YandexGPT.instructionText: The message that will shape your bot's personality.

 Configuration should be stored in the `./data/.config` file.
 Use the `config.example` file in the `./data` directory as a template.